abbreviatedman/fast/readme.md

 ### Special Features Of Markdown Using This Framework

+TODO add screenshots
+TODO add hosted version of a slide deck about FAST

 Regular Markdown is great for standard web documents, but web _presentations_ are a specific use case.
 This repository's framework provides additional syntax to make that easier by leveraging the [reveal-md] tool and customizing it with some additional features and defaults.

 #### Separating Slides